justinmayhew/greenstalk/docs/overview.rst

 <greenstalk.Client.ignore>`.
 For convenience, it can be set with the ``watch``
 argument when creating a :class:`Client <greenstalk.Client>`.

-``beanstalkd`` guarantees that jobs are only reserved by a single consumer simultaneously.
+The server guarantees that jobs are only reserved by a single consumer simultaneously.
 Let's go ahead and tell the server that we've successfully completed the job using :meth:`delete <greenstalk.Client.delete>`: